digopaulino/solid_state_project/README.md

-# solid_state_project
-Solid State Physics Project
+# Solid State Physics Project

-# Proposed Exercise
+Proposed Exercise

 Calculate vibration frequencies and the set of displacements for a 1D chain of 100 and 1000 bodies of mass = 1kg, joined by equal springs of k = 1 kg/s²

 a) Density of states for w²